Supporting Friends and Family

 Third, assure them that they could feel better.
 Things can improve.
 There is hope!
 But they do need to communicate with others.

 Let them know you want to help them get to a better place.
-You care.
+That you care.

 Do they have ideas about how to take action?
 Where can they get support?